 The County tax is levied annually by the County Commissioners on the basis of the approved budget, after deducting probable receipts from sources other than the County tax.
 The County Commissioners are also required to levy annually as a County tax, an amount sufficient to meet debt service costs in the event no provision has been made.
 All County taxes are apportioned and assessed upon the cities and towns comprising the County.
-The apportionment is based upon the equalized valuations of each city and town as of every July 1.
+The apportionment is based upon the equalized valuations of each city and town as calculated biennially by the Massachusetts Department of Revenue.
 County taxes are normally due on the subsequent November 1 and May 1.

-A statewide property tax limitation statute known as "Proposition 21⁄2" limits subsequent increases to the tax levy.
-The amounts by which the County assessment may increase in any fiscal year is limited to the sum of 21⁄2 of the previous year's total assessment plus increases in County costs for services requested or customarily provided locally.
+A statewide property tax limitation statute known as "Proposition $2\frac{1}{2}$ " limits subsequent increases to the tax levy.
+The amounts by which the County assessment may increase in any fiscal year is limited to the sum of $2\frac{1}{2}$ % of the previous year's total assessment, except as provided by Massachusetts General Law, Chapter 59, Section 29A.

-Pursuant to Massachusetts General Law, Chapter 35, Section 30, the County is limited to retaining an undesignated fund balance not in excess of 10% of the previous year's County tax.
+Additionally, pursuant to Massachusetts General Law, Chapter 35, Section 30, the County is limited to retaining an undesignated fund balance not in excess of 10% of the previous year's County tax.
 Any excess must be applied to reduce the following year's County tax.